mamadkhaleghi/GraPLUS/README.md

 # Install required packages
 pip install gdown

-# Setup all datasets (OPA dataset, Scene Graphs, and GPT-2 embeddings)
+# Setup all required data (OPA dataset, Scene Graphs, and GPT-2 embeddings)
 python tool/setup_data.py --all

 # Or selectively setup only what you need: